descope/terraform-provider-descope/docs/raw/authorization/role.md

 - Type: `list` of `string`

-// Specify a list of permissions by name to be included in the role.
+A list of permissions by name to be included in the role.